Knowing When to Pursue Affiliate Marketing

-Make your affiliate program clear and well organized.
+Make your affiliate program clear and well-organized.
 Your affiliates need to know exactly what they get, when, and under what circumstances.
-Consider any rules you migth want to enforce, such as not allowing affiliates to use domain names that would compete with yours, not implying that they are employed by you, and not changing the links you provide.
+Consider any rules you might want to enforce, such as not allowing affiliates to use domain names that would compete with yours, not implying that they are employed by you, and not changing the links you provide.
 Specify when and how you will pay, including the minimum commission for which you’ll cut a check.
 Spend some time figuring out the details of the offer before you invite anyone to take part, and try it out by invitation with a carefully chosen few to find the flaws before you make it public.

 Choose your affiliate associates well.
 Since you don’t pay unless they have sales, you may figure you can let everyone try it out.
-However, having bold links to your site at poor quality websites won’t do you much good.
+However, having bold links to your site at poor-quality websites won’t do you much good.
 Relevant sites with good content will perform best.
 Then, when those affiliates see success, they’ll encourage others to join as well.
 Remember that affiliate marketers are often hobbyists who own a website primarily to share their enthusiasm with fellow hobbyists.
 Fans of your business may get more satisfaction than you’d expect based on the amount of money they earn, so enthusiasm can be a good criterion for choosing your affiliate marketers.

 Help your associates succeed.
 In addition to choosing sites that are more likely to do well, you can also help your associates to earn more by sharing tips on SEO (take them from this blog — we don’t mind) and product information they can use on their websites.
-Consider providing special links for them at the holidays and the occasional special offer, too.
-Keeping your affiliates interested in the process will pay off for you as well as increasing their earnings.
+Consider providing special links for them during the holidays and the occasional special offer, too.
+Keeping your affiliates interested in the process will pay off for you as well as increase their earnings.

 With a little care and nurturing, your virtual sales force can bring in a steady income for you.